 “We’re seeing less people on the street and even less coming here to eat,” said Hector Zavala, owner of the restaurant in Spanish as helped with orders from customers coming in.
 While many businesses may be facing similar challenges there are resources to help these businesses survive.
 “SBA disaster loans which are also very low interests loans.
-Which is provided to businesses to sustain themselves during these months,” explained Josh Mejia, executive director of the Brownsville Community Improvement Corporation.
+Which is provided to businesses to sustain themselves during these months,” explained Nathan Burkhart, Director of Marketing & Small Business Development for the Brownsville Community Improvement Corporation.

 He says those loans can be for up to $2 million but that’s not the only aid available.
 There’s also disaster unemployment assistance and grant programs, among others.